Invariant Policy Learning: A Causal Perspective: Introduction

-This setting assumes that the context in each round is sampled i.i.d.\ from some fixed distribution; this implies that the environment in which we deploy the agent is identical to the environment in which the training dataset was collected.
-Section~\ref{sec:multi-env} introduces a causal framework for multi-environment contextual bandits, a framework that relaxes the i.i.d.\ assumption.
+As mentioned, this setting assumes that the environment in which we deploy the agent is identical to the environment in which the training dataset was collected.
+Section~\ref{sec:multi-env} introduces a causal framework for multi-environment contextual bandits, a framework that relaxes the equal distribution assumption.